Otacrob/Rilevare-e-risolvere-connessione-remota-non-autorizzata/README.md

 ---

 ### 6. Configuring Snort with CMake
-Setting up the Snort 3 build using the included configuration script.
+Preparing the Snort 3 build environment using its custom configuration script to generate the required CMake structure and enable optional features such as tcmalloc — a high-performance memory allocator that reduces memory fragmentation and improves allocation speed, especially in multi-threaded environments.
+This optimization is particularly beneficial for Snort, which processes high volumes of packets and performs intensive rule-matching operations in real time.

 ![CMake Setup](images/6-Cmake-setup.png)

 ---

 ### 7. Building Snort
-Compiling Snort from source using `make`.
+Compiling the Snort engine source code into executable binaries using the generated CMake files.

 ![Building Snort](images/7-Building-Snort.png)

 ---

 ### 8. Installing Snort
-Installing Snort binaries and libraries on the system.
+Installing the compiled Snort binaries and libraries into the system path (/usr/local) and updating the dynamic linker cache.

 ![Installing Snort](images/8-Installing-Snort.png)

 ---

 ### 9. Configuring Snort
-Linking the DAQ module path and preparing the Lua configuration file.
+Setting the correct DAQ module path and testing the default Lua configuration to validate that Snort can load all required modules.

 ![Configuring Snort](images/9-Configuring-snort.png)

 ---

 ### 10. Compiling snort3_extra
-Building the additional inspection modules and protocol parsers.
+Building the snort3_extra modules which include additional protocol parsers and enhancements to extend Snort’s detection capabilities.

 ![Compiling Extra](images/10-Compiling-Snort-extra.png)

 ---

 ### 11. Installing snort3_extra
-Installing the compiled extras into the system.
+Installing the compiled snort3_extra modules into the system to be available for use by Snort during runtime.

 ![Installing Extra](images/11-Installing-snort-extra.png)

 ---

 ### 12. Testing Snort
-Launching Snort with its Lua config and confirming DAQ functionality.
+Running Snort with the validated Lua configuration to ensure that the engine initializes correctly and the DAQ modules are loaded successfully.

 ![Testing Snort](images/12-Testing-snort.png)